 3 short essays (900 words each): 60%

-Joan Ricart is an associate professor at the UAB where he teaches Catalan Politics and Political and Social Structure.
-He’s also a Guest Lecturer at the MBA of the Universidad Católica de Ávila (UCAV), and an associate professor at the Universitat Pompeu Fabra (UPF) and the Universitat Oberta de Catalunya (UOC).
-He obtained his Bachelor’s degree in Political Science at the UAB and his PhD at the Universidad Complutense de Madrid (UCM) with a thesis on Indonesian political parties and their process of institutionalization in a decentralized reality.
+Joan Ricart is an associate professor at the UAB where he teaches Catalan Politics and Electoral Processes in the World.
+He’s also an associate professor at the Universitat Pompeu Fabra (UPF) where he teaches European Politics.
+He obtained his bachelor’s degree in Political Science at the UAB and his PhD at the Universidad Complutense de Madrid (UCM) with a thesis on Indonesian political parties and their process of institutionalization in a decentralized reality.
 He is the coordinator and an author of the publication: Los Sistemas Políticos de España e Indonesia.
 Una perspectiva comparada; Editorial UOC; 2016.

 - Department of Political Science and Pubilc Law